Stoney Creek (electoral district)

-Stoney Creek was an electoral district in Ontario, Canada, that was represented in the House of Commons of Canada from 1997 to 2003 and in the legislative Assembly of Ontario from 1999 to 2007.
+Stoney Creek was an electoral district in Ontario, Canada, that was represented in the House of Commons of Canada from 1997 to 2003.
 It was located in the Hamilton area of Southern Ontario.
-This riding was created in 1996 from parts of Hamilton—Wentworth and Lincoln ridings.
+The riding was created in 1996 from parts of Hamilton—Wentworth and Lincoln ridings.

 It consisted of the City of Stoney Creek, the Township of Glanbrook, and the southeast part of the City of Hamilton, and the Town of Grimsby.

 The electoral district was abolished in 2003 when it was redistributed between Hamilton East—Stoney Creek, Hamilton Mountain and Niagara West—Glanbrook ridings.

 Members of Parliament

 This riding has elected the following members of Parliament: